raspberrypilearning/target-practice-simplified/en/step_4.md

 title: Change the colours on the project
 ---

-Change any of the colours using a different colour name.
-You can find a list of all of the available colour names on [W3 Schools](https://www.w3schools.com/colors/colors_names.asp){:target="blank"}.

 ![A brown triangle with three coloured circles on grass and against a sky.
 The colours have changed to pinks and purples.](images/alternative-colours.png){:width="400px"}

 Example code using different colours: